247jar/JarUI/README.md

 explain subbing to their https://www.twitch.tv/ or patreon as a way to monetize WoW UI development

+# ***-- 5. -- outlook to future stuff and reminding this is Jar's stuff***

-# ***-- 5. -- JarUI now lives on https://github.com/247jar/JarUI AND https://wago.io/p/Jar (ElvUI, WeakAuras, Plater, Edit Mode, OPie***
+- JarUI now lives on https://github.com/247jar/JarUI AND https://wago.io/p/Jar (ElvUI, WeakAuras, Plater, Edit Mode, OPie***